ElderTrump/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Chenbei Lu is a Ph.D. student of Computer Science and Technology in the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University.
-He is supervised by Professor Chenye Wu url: "www.chenyewu.cn".
+He is supervised by Professor Chenye Wu.
+url: "www.wuchenye.cn"

 Now, his research interests include smart grid, optimal control and game theoretical analysis on power systems.